 If you failed to learn and grow the first time, it's a chance to learn the lesson again.
-Don’t fight it, it will not go away.
+Don’t fight it, it won't go away.
 The more you fight it, the more persistent it will become.

-If you learned and grew the first time, then you will be prepared for the next challenge, and hopefully, reach a new level when it comes.
+If you learned and grew the first time, then you'll be prepared for the next challenge, and hopefully, reach a new level when it comes.

 The shamanist knows that life is about change.
-Change is often traumatic, but it needs to be to shock us out of our hidey-holes.
-Change brings suffering, upheaval, immense pain.
+Change is often traumatic, but it needs to be to shock us out of our hidey-hole.
+Change brings suffering, upheaval, and immense pain.

 As infinitely hard as it may be, it’s pointless to hate the perpetrator (be it person or circumstances) of your suffering.
-To do this is to acknowledge that you are a prisoner of their fear.
+To do this is to acknowledge that you're a prisoner of their fear.

 The Perpetrator of Change

-The reason why a person hurts you is because they are fearful.
+The reason why a person hurts you is that they're fearful.
 This is the root cause of their actions.

-They are suffering and don’t know how to deal with it, so they externalize their suffering in the form of anger, desperation, and hatred, looking for a victim on whom they can inflict the pain they are feeling.
+They're suffering and don’t know how to deal with it, so they externalize their suffering in the form of anger, desperation, and hatred, looking for a victim on whom they can inflict the pain they're feeling.

 Shamanic intuition tells you that the perpetrator is merely the unconscious tool used by the universe to grow consciousness in you.

 An analogy: you won’t hate a hammer for falling on your big toe (if you do you need serious help).
-If you are conscious enough, you will realize it was you who placed it in the precarious spot that caused it to fall when you bumped the ladder.
+If you're conscious enough, you'll realize it was you who placed it in the precarious spot that caused it to fall when you bumped the ladder.

 The pain will cause you to be careful next time because the consequences can be unpleasant, even dire.
 Imagine your toddler was standing there and the hammer landed on her head...